 Threat profiles are use cases that describe how a threat actor might attack your organization.
 Threat profiles help identify the most commonly exploited tactics in an attack or vulnerability to help you better identify the gaps in your third-party ecosystem and prioritize remediation.

 Threat profiles are built using MITRE ATT&CK and the tactics, techniques, and procedures (TTPs) that are identified as part of a known or zero-day attack.
 Once a threat profile has been created, it can be used to identify the pertinent TTPs that need to be mitigated by third parties.
-In addition, when using a TPCRM solution, threat profiles can be used to determine what type of controls to place on third-party systems.
+In addition, when using a third-party risk management platform, threat profiles can be used to determine what type of controls are missing.

 Using a dynamic and comprehensive toolset is critical to developing an effective third-party cyber risk management strategy.
 This is where predictive risk intelligence can dramatically improve your TPCRM approach.